MehrmannMatthew/AntiSpoil/README.md

 6. Select the extracted root folder of this project

 #### Firefox
-1. Download zip of code from firefox-port branch
+1. Download the zip of this project code
 2. Extract zip
 3. Open Firefox and go to `about:debugging#/runtime/this-firefox`
 4. Click "Load Temporary Add-on...", navigate to the extracted code folder, and select the `manifest.json` file; then click "Open."